-In addition to live events that are broadcast statewide on OPB radio, the program connects renowned authors with readers and writers of all ages through classroom visits and writing workshops.
+In addition to live lectures that are later broadcast statewide on The Archive Project on OPB radio, the program connects renowned authors with readers and writers of all ages through classroom visits and writing workshops.

-The 31st season of Portland Arts & Lectures features some of the most influential writers at work today.
-They are novelists, journalists, essayists, and poets who have won the most prestigious awards in their profession.
+The 35th season of Portland Arts & Lectures features some of the most engaging writers at work today.
+They are novelists, essayists, and journalists whose award-winning works cover the most compelling issues of our time.

 The 2019/2020 season is now sold-out.
 Please check back in May 2020 for next season’s lineup.
 Thank you!

 All events take place at the Arlene Schnitzer Concert Hall.

 Series subscriptions include five memorable evenings with some of the most inspiring authors at work today:

 The series will begin on October 24 with author and staff writer for The New Yorker, George Packer.
 His new book is Our Man: Richard Holbrooke and the End of the American Century.
 On November 14, we welcome Amor Towles, author of the New York Times best sellers Rules of Civility and A Gentleman in Moscow.
 The series continues on January 15 with Min Jin Lee, whose latest novel, Pachinko, was a finalist for the National Book Award for Fiction and a New York Times 10 Best Books of 2017.
 On February 20, we will host Susan Orlean, author of eight books, including her most recent, The Library Book, a New York Times best seller and a Washington Post Top 10 Book of the Year for 2018.
 The series will close on May 7 with Colson Whitehead, author of The Nickel Boys and The Underground Railroad, a New York Times best seller which won the Pulitzer Prize in Fiction and the National Book Award.

 Thank you to our 2019/2020 season sponsors and underwriters: